dessalines/essays/why_not_signal.md

 Signal's exploding popularity among messaging apps, has lead many activists to re-open signal's case, and consider why a "secure" yet popular platform has garnered little to no response from US government officials.

-As it turns out, the US government was ( and possibly remains ) itself a primary funder of Signal.
+As it turns out, the US government was (and possibly remains) itself a primary funder of Signal.

 ## What's wrong with Signal?

 ### CIA Funding

-#### CIA -> RFA -> OTF -> Signal
+#### CIA → RFA → OTF → Signal

-[While this article by Yasha Levine gets into the details](https://archive.is/Rz6Qa), it is no secret that the original funder of [Open Whisper Systems](https://en.wikipedia.org/wiki/Open_Whisper_Systems) ( the previous name for signal's development team ), was the [Open Technology Fund](https://en.wikipedia.org/wiki/Open_Technology_Fund): itself publicly listed as a subsidiary of [Radio Free Asia](https://en.wikipedia.org/wiki/Radio_Free_Asia), a US state-run organization whose main goal ( along with the other "Radio Free" incarnations such as Radio Free Europe, or Free Cuba Radio ) is regime change for those Asian governments who don't align with the US's foreign policy interests.
+[While this article by Yasha Levine gets into the details](https://archive.is/Rz6Qa), it is no secret that the original funder of [Open Whisper Systems](https://en.wikipedia.org/wiki/Open_Whisper_Systems) (the previous name for signal's development team), was the [Open Technology Fund](https://en.wikipedia.org/wiki/Open_Technology_Fund): itself publicly listed as a subsidiary of [Radio Free Asia](https://en.wikipedia.org/wiki/Radio_Free_Asia), a US state-run organization whose main goal (along with the other "Radio Free" incarnations such as Radio Free Europe, or Free Cuba Radio) is regime change for those Asian governments who don't align with the US's foreign policy interests.

 The Radio Free agencies underwent a public re-branding in the early 1990s, but [they are in effect the same CIA misinformation organizations from the 1950s:](https://www.nytimes.com/1977/12/26/archives/worldwide-propaganda-network-built-by-the-cia-a-worldwide-network.html)